 Teen Girl Easter Basket

-My 13 year old daughter loves all things artsy, tendy and girly; and I found the PERFECT items for her basket that fit these categories.
+My daughter loves all things artsy, trendy and girly; and I found the PERFECT items for her basket that fit these categories.

 I was so excited when I found these darling faux potted cactus’s at The Dollar Tree.
 My daughter has a slight obsession with cactus’s at the moment (and tells me so do all of her friends….) so I knew this would be PERFECT in her basket.